Solubility and Henry's Law: Definition, Formula, Questions and Examples

 4) Either increase or decrease

-Solution: As the temperature increases, the solubility of gases generally decreases, leading to an increase in the value of KH.
+Solution: As the temperature increases, the solubility of gases generally decreases, leading to an increase in the value of $K_{H}$.
 Thus, the correct answer is option 1.

 Conclusion

 Henry's law is one of the basic propositions for the relationship of gas solubility with partial pressure and has very important implications in several areas.
 From carbonated soft drinks and concerns for scuba diver safety to the health of aquatic ecosystems and uses in industry, this law underlines much of both our daily lives and scientific research.
 The finer the understanding of the principles behind Henry's Law and its applications, the more undeniable the need for the natural world and viable environments.
-To learn further about the kind of complexity that gas shows when it becomes dissolved in liquids leaves no doubt that Henry's Law will continue to come out in the results of important considerations both in scientific research and practical applications.

 Articles